fgombault/noita_pocketrocketry/issue_analysis/2023-08-07-crash-on-essence-of-earth-shooting.md

 ## Action to learn or to foolproof

-foolprofing: remove these two functions from the linter whitelist, and all other deprecated functions to get editor warnings.
+foolproofing: remove these two functions from the linter whitelist, and all other deprecated functions to get editor warnings.
 ✅ done on 2023-08-07